-APT-3 Task Strategies Used in APT-3 How does this APT-3 activity relate to a real life situation?
-Identify a strategy you could apply in this real life situation?
-Listen for number 1 Self-talk (repeat target to self) Scanning through emails and looking for a specific date.
-As you are scanning, say the date aloud over and over.
+DATE: Examp le: APT- Tasl - Strategies Used in APT-3 How does this APT-3 acti relate to a real life situation Identify a strategy you could apply in this real life situation? - Listen for Self- number 1 (repe to ser Scanning through emails a looking for a specific date As you are scanning, say the date aloud over and over.
 It will be easy to identify when what you see matches what you hear.

-APT-3 Task Strategies used during the APT-3 exercise How does this APT-3 activity/task relate to a real life situation?
-Identify a strategy you could apply in this real life situation?
+APT-3 Task Strategies during the A exercis \PT-3 PT-3 How does this AP APT-3 activity/task al life situation? dentify a strategy you could oply in this real life situation?

-Re-auditorizing Visualizing Verbal self cueing Counting on fingers Closing eyes Breathing

-Pacing Body alert Looking at screen Working toward a goal Self-talk Rewards self

-Breathing/relaxation Clinician encouragement Repeating instructions Writing a reminder
+Re-auditorizing Visualizing Verbal self cueing Counting on fingers Closing eyes Breathing Pacing Body alert Looking at screen Working toward a goal Self-talk Rewards self Breathing/relaxation Clinician encouragement Repeating instructions Writing a reminder

-Visualization Verbal self cueing Self-talk (repetition of task/goal) Visual cues (post its, leave item in view) Break task into parts
+Visualization Verbal self cueing Self-talk (repetition of task/goal) Visual cues (post its, leave item in view) Auditory Cues (alarms, timers) Take notes Decrease distractions Modify Environment Take breaks Break task into parts

-Session 5: Organizing Personal Papers
+Session 3: Organizing Personal Papers